 If you like this post, share it on Pinterest.

-*Disclosure – In order to help you cover all your bases on topics like health insurance then you settle into your new Berlin life, I collaborated with ottonova and Chatterbug.
+*Disclosure – In order to help you cover all your bases on topics like health insurance then you settle into your new Berlin life, I collaborated with ottonova, Chatterbug, and Nomaden.
 As always, any opinions expressed here are entirely my own.